NinaWie/PowerPlanner/README.md

 [![Build Status](https://travis-ci.org/NinaWie/PowerPlanner.svg?branch=master)](https://travis-ci.org/NinaWie/PowerPlanner)

 # Optimizing power infrastructure layout

 ![GUI](assets/GUI.png "UI for optimal power line layout")

 Given resistance costs for a raster of geo locations, the goal is to compute the optimal power line layout from a given start point to a given end point.
 The approach is to represent raster cells as vertices in a graph, place edges between them based on the minimal and maximal distance of the power towers, and define edge costs based on the underlying cost surface.

+## News

+This repo contains all code of my master thesis on power infrastructure planning.
+A much more usable version of the framework is available on [PyPI](https://pypi.org/project/lion-sp/) or in this [repo](https://github.com/NinaWie/lion) as a package called LION.
+LION provides an interface to all main algorithms and has fewer dependencies (no GUI etc like in this repo).
+However, this repo here provide more functions than LION, including a GUI, baseline algorithms, visualization functions, etc, so install this repo if you are interested in any of those functions.

 ## Installation